 If you’re the kind of person who takes pride in your home, than you’re likely want to keep your garden in the best shape too.
 Gardening jobs can be therapeutic, plus such tasks can help you to learn more about nature and green-living.
-For a few simple garden maintenance tips, try a few of these on for size!
+For a low maintenance gardening that still looks great, check out these simple tips!

-There are a few things to always consider when maintaining your garden: soil, sun, weeds and use.
+There are a few things to always consider with healthy low maintenance gardening: soil, sun, weeds and use.
 Many times, we overlook one or two of these basic concepts.

-Collect your food waste and use it as fertilizer for your garden instead.
-From leftover fruit and veg to eggs shells, coffee beans or plant trimmings; with a few composting tips you’ll soon have yourself the perfect pile.
+Collect your food waste and use it as fertilizer for your garden.
+From leftover fruit and vegetable to eggs shells, coffee grounds or plant trimmings, they can all be added to your composting pile.
+With a few composting tips you’ll soon have yourself the perfect pile.
 It’s easy to build a large compost pile outside, and also have a small kitchen composter too!